AmenAnthem/emuhub-legacy/README.md

 - B: close Emuhub

 Next is the games screen.
 Your games are displayed here.
 You can switch through your games with your keyboard or your gamepad.
 Select a game to go to the commands screen.

+If you only have one command configured for the system it will be started without going to the commands screen.

 Gamepad controls:
 - left or A: go to previous game